Special effects of Terminator 2: Judgment Day: Technology

 Terminator 2 used rear projection techniques, but because scenes were generally in motion, Bobby Gray developed a hanging rig with lights on a circular track that created a realistic movement of light.
 To avoid the lights from shining onto the rear projection screen, a new technique tunnel made of black cloth was used, deflecting the light away from the screen.
 These scenes were generally filmed at night on stages in Valencia because the crew was already acclimated to working a night schedule.

-Greenberg used various methods for lighting and also made adjustments, such as wetting down the streets, to enhance the contrast by making them darker.
-He also did this with cars, so they would not look wet, but it would alter the color.
-Greenberg also used three different film stocks, Kodak 5297, Kodak 5245, and Kodak 5296, which gave richer colors as he wanted to create a cold, blue aesthetic with elements of orange to provide warmth.
+Greenberg used various methods for lighting and also made adjustments, such as wetting down the streets to enhance the contrast by making them darker.
+He also did this with cars, not so they would look wet, but to alter their color.
+Greenberg also used three different film stocks—Kodak 5297, Kodak 5245, and Kodak 5296—which gave richer colors, as he wanted to create a cold, blue aesthetic with elements of orange to provide warmth.
 For the hospital lighting, Greenberg wanted to go against a more traditional "bland and antiseptic" appearance achieved with fluorescent lighting; instead, he lit it from outside using xenon lights on towers to create an overexposed look which he believed made it less "soothing," although this made filming more difficult as the only in-film light came from outside.

-In particular, ILM had to increase its artist count to 35 to produce the effects for the T-1000s in just four to five minutes of screen time, at a cost of $5.5 million.
+In particular, ILM had to increase its artist count to 35 to produce the effects for the T-1000 during just four to five minutes of screen time, at a cost of $5.5 million.
 The CGI was so complex that 15 seconds of footage could take up to ten days to render, and the film contained about 150 visual effects shots across four different teams.
-A variety of software was used to produce the film, such as Alias, Renderman, Photoshop, and a variety of programs written specifically for the film.
+A variety of software was used to produce the film, such as Alias, RenderMan, Photoshop, and a variety of programs written specifically for the film.